dhermes/bossylobster-blog/content/2014-12-03-brand-new-blog.md

 slug: brand-new-blog
 comments: true

-After a happy 3-year run with [blogger][1], I've moved on.
+After a happy 3-year run with [Blogger][1], I've decided to revamp my blog with viewers in mind.
-I am now hand-crafting HTML for my posts and using a static site generator for my content.
-It feels so 90's, but I wasn't using the internet then, so what do I know?

 ## Why?